 #3 – I wish we would have taken more video

-We never took much video of the family and today I would give my right arm for more.
+We never took many videos of the family, and today I would give my right arm for more.
 Just to let my kids see their Dad on camera with them.
-He was an amazing father and I wish they could see the love in his eyes and his big bear arms around them.
+He was an amazing father, and I wish they could see the love in his eyes and his big bear arms around them.
 Kids should see their fathers affection if not first hand, at least on video.

 #2 – I wish we would have taken more family photos

-I was fat and miserable by the time we had kids and I let that personal hatred keep me from being in front of the camera much at all.
-My kids could care less that mommy was not comfortable in her own skin.
-I’m sure they would love to see more photos of about mommy and daddy together.
+I was fat and miserable by the time we had kids, and I let that personal hatred keep me from being in front of the camera much at all.
+My kids could care less that mommy was not comfortable in her skin.
+I’m sure they would love to see more photos of about mom and dad together.
 I’m sure they wouldn’t even notice our extra weight.
-I’m sure they would notice the love we had for each other and for them.
+I’m sure they would notice the love we had for each other and them.

 #1 – I wish he would have written our babies a note when they were born and added to it each year

-I wish against wish that the moment our babies where born we would have written them both letters.
-We talked about it but we never did it.
+I wish against wish that the moment our babies were born we would have written them both letters.
+We talked about it, but we never did it.
 Now that Mitch is gone they will never have the chance to know through his written word, just how much he loved them – heart and soul.
-Go get some paper (let them see your hand-writting) and tell them how much you would move heaven and earth to be with them, protect them, and love them forever. <3
+Get some paper (let them see your hand-writing) and tell them how much you would move heaven and earth to be with them, protect them, and love them forever. <3